 If you had to draw a picture of a house, most likely you'd draw the roof with two sloping sides that meet at the top of the roof to form a triangle.
-The triangles at the front and back of the house are called the gable ends of the house.
-Older homes had gable vents on either end to help circulate fresh air from outside, in exchange for warm, moist air inside.
+The triangles at the front and back of the house (or on the sides of the house) are called the gable ends of the house.
+Older homes have gable vents on either end of the attic to move fresh air from outside to replace warm, moist air inside.

-While basic houses might have 2 gable ends, it's also quite common for houses to have 3 or more gables, including those on the outside wall of dormers.
+While basic houses typically have 2 gable ends, it's also quite common for houses to have 3 or more gables.
+They can be placed on any exterior wall, including attic dormers and cuploas (see below).

 The Role of Gable Vents